 The City of Edinburgh Council recognises the vital role of local government in addressing climate change and in May formally declared a climate emergency and committed to becoming a carbon-neutral city by 2030.

-This consultation can be completed at https://consultationhub.edinburgh.gov.uk/ce/edinburghtalksclimate/
+This consultation can be completed by 31st May at https://consultationhub.edinburgh.gov.uk/ce/edinburghtalksclimate/

 In October 2019 the City's Transport and Environment Committee recently examined a report on this from a London perspective.